 Oklahoma law allows injured people to recover economic and non-economic damages.
 Compensable categories in dog bite injury cases include:

 Emergency room visits for dog bites typically range from $1,300 to $5,000 for initial treatment alone.
-For guidance on claim values, see our page on how much a personal injury lawsuit may be worth and our FAQ on how pain and suffering damages are calculated in Oklahoma.
-Severe cases may involve our catastrophic injury attorneys.
+For guidance on claim values, see our page on estimating your case value and our FAQ on calculating non-economic damages in dog attack cases.
+Severe cases may involve our catastrophic injury practice.

 Oklahoma dog bite statutes protect people injured in attacks